 Food manufacturers have caught up on the trend and started offered a variety of low-carb products.

+These are usually processed junk foods filled with unhealthy ingredients.
 Look at the ingredients list for products like Atkins low-carb bars.
 This isn't food!

-Bottom Line: "Low carb" products are often highly processed and made with very unhealthy ingredients.
+Summary "Low-carb" products are often highly processed and made with very unhealthy ingredients.

 Although organic food can have some benefits, many food manufacturers use the word “organic” to mislead people.